Cayman counsel on the restructuring of China’s Luckin Coffee, which also included proceedings in Hong Kong and the US

-As a practice that's still in relative infancy, Collas Crill already has an enviable list of case milestones.
+As a practice still in relative infancy, Collas Crill already has an enviable list of case milestones.

 It represented a group of investment vehicles called Highland Capital Management as a dissenting creditor in the Cayman courts during the proposed US$3.6 billion restructuring of submersible oil rig operator Ocean Rig and its subsidiaries in 2017.
 Leontsinis was lead partner acting for Highland in what was a precedent-setting restructuring through a pre-appointment centre of main interests shift and four inter-conditional schemes – the first Cayman schemes sanctioned for a foreign group.
-Collas Crill worked with US firm Reid Collins & Tsai and UK counsel to help Highland challenge the schemes in the US; in the Cayman Islands, where it submitted objections about the classification of notes it held; and finally in the Republic of the Marshall Islands, where Ocean Rig’s parent company was initially incorporated.
+Collas Crill worked with US firm Reid Collins & Tsai and UK counsel to help Highland challenge the schemes in the US; in the Cayman Islands, where it submitted objections about the classification of notes it held; and in the Marshall Islands, where Ocean Rig’s parent company was initially incorporated.
 Though unsuccessful in challenging the schemes, Highland persisted and later brought fraudulent conveyance claims against Ocean Rig officers and subsidiaries in the Marshall Islands.

-Between 2016 and 2018, Collas Crill also provided advice from a Cayman perspective on share transfers, in specie distributions and provision of legal opinions for DuPont International as part of a US$1.7 billion global restructuring.
-It later also advised on the appointment of a voluntary liquidator for Dupont’s Cayman Islands subsidiary.
+Between 2016 and 2018, Collas Crill also provided advice from a Cayman perspective on share transfers, in specie distributions and the provision of legal opinions for DuPont International as part of a US$1.7 billion global restructuring.
+It later advised on the appointment of a voluntary liquidator for Dupont’s Cayman Islands subsidiary.

-Leontsinis and Simon Hurry acted as lead counsel to the joint official liquidators of Oprah-IS Fund, a segregated portfolio company that fed the Herald Fund master feeder fund to Bernard L Madoff Investment Securities.
+Leontsinis and Hurry acted as lead counsel to the joint official liquidators of Oprah-IS Fund, a segregated portfolio company that fed the Herald Fund master feeder fund to Bernard L Madoff Investment Securities.
 Herald and Oprah both suspended their operations after the Madoff fraud’s discovery.
 From 2017 to 2019, Collas Crill advised the liquidators on the potential recovery of over US$30 million in losses – including against Oprah’s former administrator and custodian – and identified several potential trust claims from subscribers to a segregated portfolio of the fund who were never issued share certificates or included on the shareholder register.

-Collas Crill also acted for non-executive directors of bankrupt investment fund Carlyle Capital Corporation in what was the largest trial ever heard in Guernsey, brought by the fund’s joint liquidators against multiple former directors and its investment managers.
+In its native Channel Islands, Collas Crill also acted for non-executive directors of bankrupt investment fund Carlyle Capital Corporation in what was the largest trial ever heard in Guernsey, brought by the fund’s joint liquidators against multiple former directors and its investment managers.
 The US$2 billion trial started in 2016 and lasted six months.
 In April 2019, the Guernsey Court of Appeal upheld a lower court’s ruling dismissing a host of breach of fiduciary duty and breach of contractual or tortious obligations claims against seven respondents, including the non-executive directors whom Collas Crill represented.